tfabris/TomServo/README.md

 For glue, I'm using Loctite brand cyanoacrylate, the "Super Gel Control" version.
 Substitute whatever glue you think is best.
 Use the tiniest amount of glue possible, so that the glue does not goosh out from under the parts and become visible.
 For the clear parts, I'm using Pacer "Formula 560" Canopy Glue.

-In some cases it may produce better results if you scrape away the paint where the parts attach to each other.
+In some cases, it may produce better results if you scrape away the paint where the parts attach to each other.
 Though the model has been designed so that this should only be minimally needed.

 Hoverskirt: